Enjoy this delicious banana protein shake that is one of the best protein shakes I’ve ever had.

 - ice as needed

 While you don’t have to use a frozen banana for this protein shake, I recommend it because it will make the texture creamier and thicker and will make it so you don’t have to use much, if any extra ice which will dilute the flavor.
+I like to freeze bananas ahead of time using re-usable silicone bags, which are awesome and store food really well.
+These are the ones I use.

 This post contains affiliate links for products I use regularly and highly recommend.